FMM 1010 INTRODUCTION TO FASHION MARKETING AND MERCHANDISING (3 credits)

 FMM 4120 PRACTICES AND THEORIES OF FASHION MERCHANDISING (3 credits)

-Successful fashion manufacturers, wholesalers, and retailers are studied along with career opportunities in these areas.
-The multiple factors, such as cost of materials, brand, names, quantities, and sourcing that affect the designing, manufacturing, and pricing of merchandise are explored.
+Successful fashion manufacturers, wholesalers and retailers are studied along with career opportunities in these areas.
+Explores the multiple factors that affect the designing, manufacturing and pricing of merchandise, such as cost of materials, brand, names, quantities and sourcing.
 Information and experiences will come from interaction with professionals in these areas.
-A cumulative and thorough application of all facets of the student's program is exhibited through a variety of projects concluding with a major business plan.
+A cumulative and thorough application of all facets of the student’s program is exhibited through a variety of projects, concluding with a major business plan.

 Prerequisites: FMM major with 90 credit hours completed and ACC 2415